 - Suwako Moriya from Hisoutensoku.
 Her standing is actually crouching, and her crouching is conjuring a lily pad underneath her, making her taller.
 Her regular walking is slowly hopping like a frog (and while hopping she counts as being in the air), and her ground dash is swimming underground, making her invincible to all attacks.
 Her air movement is her flapping her arms around, and is limited to several directions.
 Her attacks are relatively normal, though.
 This lead to a variation on a popular Touhou meme from the community:

 - Koishi Komeiji is the whacky fighter of Hopeless Masquerade.
 To start, like Suwako, her dash is her prancing around while invisible, making her immune to all attacks.
 Unlike Suwako, her main whackiness is in her attacks.
 For most of her attacks, she doesn't instantly perform them when you input the commands.
-Instead, she "stocks" them and use it automatically when certain conditions are met.
+Instead, she "stocks" them and uses them automatically when certain conditions are met.
 For example, her 8B is performed only when she's under the opponent, and Catch and Rose is activated only after you hit the opponent with another attack.
 Also, she needs about 1-2 seconds before the moves are ready to activate, so you really need to predict the situations beforehand.

-- Shadow Labrys from Persona 4 Arena.
+- Shadow Labrys from Persona 4: Arena.
 Other characters' Personas only appear for a short while to perform attacks, and then disappear.
 Shabrys' "Persona" Asterius however, stays on screen the entire time, follows Shabrys around, and can attack concurrently with her.
 To compensate for being around all the time, Asterius has armor so it can't be broken easily, and Shabrys' heavy Persona attack is actually telling Asterius to block.
 Playing Shadow Labrys is effectively controlling both her and Asterius at the same time.

 - Marvel vs. Capcom 3:

-- Frank West has a Magikarp Power system - his moves aren't so impressive at first, but he can rack up "EXP" by comboing the enemy with enough hits and then takes a snapshot with his camera, in order to "level up".
+- Frank West has a Magikarp Power system - his moves aren't so impressive at first, but he can rack up "EXP" by comboing the enemy with enough hits and then takes a snapshot with his camera, in order to "level up."
 He has 5 levels; higher level means improved moves as well as unlocking certain moves to use.

 - Guilty Gear: Robo-Ky has to manage two different meters: A thermostat, which builds up as he fights and can only be vented via a certain command or risk a damaging explosion.
 He also has a power gauge which, unlike everyone else, cannot be charged conventionally and can only be charged via a laid-out power mat.
 His special and Overdrive attacks drain from this power gauge.